Beating Alcohol Addiction: Marvin the "Mental Health Warrior" Cat’s Emotion-First Plan

 But like many Warriors in recovery, he was learning an uncomfortable truth:

-Especially when your emotions sneak up on you like ninja raccoons armed with brass knuckles.
+Especially when your emotions sneak up on you like ninja raccoons with bad attitudes and zero respect for personal space.

 The Warrior Story